Graviton mass generation in in-spiraling DNS: Application to detected DNS binaries

 It is found that the mass of graviton depends on three quantities\footnote{Noting that the self-coupling constant $\lambda$ of gravitational scalar field is of the order of unity.}, i.e. the separation of DNS system represented by $\tilde{R}$, the coupling strength between gravitational scalar field and the NSs that is characterized by the dimensionless coupling constant $\alpha$, and the scalar charges that is related to both the Planck scale constant $\mu$ and the effective gravitational constant $G_{\it eff}$.
-Consequently, the mildly varying mass of graviton rests with the intrinsic properties of the DNS, as well as the coupling strength between the NS matter and the gravitational scalar field.
+Consequently, the mass of gravitons rests with the intrinsic properties of DNS, i.e. the separation of the binaries and the compactness of two NSs, which is not a certain value and mildly variable.